coinbase/coinbase-pro-node/README.md

 });
 ```

-The client will automatically subscribe to the 'heartbeat' channel, and
+The client will automatically subscribe to the `heartbeat` channel.
+By
-will subscribe by default to the 'full' channel unless other channels are requested.
+default, the `full` channel will be subscribed to unless other channels are

-To change channel and product subscriptions:
+requested.

 ```javascript
 const websocket = new Gdax.WebsocketClient(